Priyanka1846/SmartVisionSearch-YOLO11/README.md

 # 🚀 SmartVisionSearch-YOLO11
-SmartVisionSearch-YOLO11 is a computer vision search engine that leverages YOLO11 for real-time object detection and Streamlit for an interactive web interface.
-Upload an image, instantly identify objects from the COCO dataset (80 classes), and view bounding boxes with predictions in real time.
+SmartVisionSearch-YOLO11 is a computer vision search engine that leverages YOLO11 for real-time object detection and **Streamlit** for an interactive web interface.
+Upload an image, instantly identify objects from the **COCO dataset (80 classes)**, and view bounding boxes with predictions in real time.

 # 📘 1.
 Project Title
-SmartVisionSearch-YOLO11 – Real-time Object Detection & Search Engine
+**SmartVisionSearch-YOLO11** – Real-time Object Detection & Search Engine

 # 📖 2.
 Abstract / Introduction
-This project combines YOLO11 (You Only Look Once, version 11) with Streamlit to create a lightweight, interactive search engine for object detection.
+This project combines **YOLO11**  with **Streamlit** to create a lightweight, interactive search engine for object detection.
 It enables users to upload images, detect objects from the COCO dataset, and visualize results with bounding boxes.
 The modular design makes it easy to extend and customize for research or production use.

 # 📊 3.
 Dataset & YOLO Model Details (COCO)
-•	Dataset: COCO (Common Objects in Context)
+•	**Dataset:** COCO (Common Objects in Context)

-•	Classes Supported: 80 object categories (e.g., person, car, dog, chair, etc.)
+•	**Classes Supported:** 80 object categories (e.g., person, car, dog, chair, etc.)

-•	Model: YOLO11 – optimized for real-time detection with high accuracy
+•	**Model:** YOLO11 – optimized for real-time detection with high accuracy

-•	Detection Output: Bounding boxes, confidence scores, and class labels
+•	**Detection Output:** Bounding boxes, confidence scores, and class labels

 # ⚙️ 4.
 Environment Setup
 Create a new Conda environment and install dependencies: